NilFoundation/placeholder/perf/perf-tests.md

 environment.
 Such tests should use macro `PERF_TEST_F(test_group, test_case)`.
 The test itself will be a member function of a class derivative of `test_group`.

-The constructor and destructor of a fixture are executed in a context of Seastar thread, but the actual test logic is not.
+The constructor and destructor of a fixture are executed in a context of Actor thread, but the actual test logic is not.
 The same instance of a fixture will be used for multiple iterations of the test.

 ```c++